Yavuz Faruk Bakman

 Research Engineer

-June 2019 – September 2022 California
+June 2019 – September 2022

 Worked on accelerating and compressing neural networks for various computer vision tasks including.
 Mostly focused on the quantization aspect.